rust-lang-ru/book/rustbook-ru/nostarch/chapter01.md

 Hello, world!
 ```

-If all goes well, `Hello, world!` should print to the terminal.
+If all goes well, `здравствуй, world!` should print to the terminal.
 Running `cargo build` for the first time also causes Cargo to create a new file at the top
 level: *Cargo.lock*.
 This file keeps track of the exact versions of
 dependencies in your project.
 This project doesn’t have dependencies, so the
 file is a bit sparse.
 You won’t ever need to change this file manually; Cargo